Louisa Aldrich-Blake: Death and legacy

 The Dame Louisa Brandreth Aldrich-Blake Collection is located in the Royal Free Hospital's Archives Centre.
-A statue of her is in Tavistock Square, London.
+The Dame Louisa Aldrich-Blake Memorial, installed in 1926, is located in Tavistock Square, London.

 Her career was highlighted in a 2015 exhibit specifically related to her actions in the First World War where she performed surgery on the front line and encouraged other women to join the field.
 She also influenced the War Office to allow women to enlist to be a part of the medical staff.

 In 2019, she was acknowledged with a Google Doodle for the UK, Ireland, Canada, Australia, New Zealand, Israel, Bulgaria, Sweden, Denmark, Estonia, and Iceland on the 154th anniversary of her birth.

 Honours

 A year before her death, Aldrich-Blake was appointed Dame Commander of the Order of the British Empire (DBE) in the 1925 New Year Honours.